GayanKavinda/Aluth_Gamak_Aluth_Ratak-MOHA/README.md

-# Aluth Gamak Aluth Ratak - MOHA
+# 🌍 Aluth Gamak Aluth Ratak - MOHA

 ### Revitalizing Sri Lanka's Rural Areas

-The "Aluth Gamak Aluth Ratak" program, under the Ministry of Home Affairs (MOHA), is designed to improve rural areas in Sri Lanka by integrating agriculture, infrastructure, and education.
+The **"Aluth Gamak Aluth Ratak"** program, under the **Ministry of Home Affairs (MOHA)**, is designed to improve rural areas in Sri Lanka by integrating agriculture, infrastructure, and education.
 This program aims to enhance resources for farmers, improve roads, irrigation, healthcare, and education, ultimately fostering a skilled and healthy workforce.
 The program supports economic diversification for a sustainable and prosperous future.

 ---